ros-controls/mujoco_ros2_control/docs/TOOLS.md

 "${MUJOCO_DIR}"/bin/simulate /tmp/output/scene.xml
 ```

+Of note, the test robot has a good chunk of supported functionality, and we recommend using it as a guide.

 ## Conversion of CLR

 We generally recommend using the `view_robot.launch.py` from description packages to run a conversion for one of our robots.